eas342/mirage_runs/README.md

 # Mirage Runs
 This repository contains a wrapper to run JWST NIRCam simulations using the mirage tool.
 You must install mirage first (https://mirage-data-simulator.readthedocs.io/en/latest/install.html).
 The intent of this repository is to avoid the version control problem of using the TSO notebook and tracking down/debugging what was different about each mirage run.
 It also puts all of the input parameters in one place to separate it from the code of creating the mirage simulation.

+## Requirements

+Currently, mirage requires enormous amounts of memory, so you need a compute machine that can dedicate 256 GB to memory.
+Hopefully, this should be dramatically reduced to 8 GB.

 ## Installation

 You can install the prerequisites and exact versions of tools as follows.
 Following the exact installation is important to avoid bugs that can arise with different versions.